brittrubil/miniproject1-practice/Section1.md

 - **RM:** removes the files or directories.
 It would be used to delete those files or directories indicated.
 This would be done once they are no longer needed.
 To removed the following command would need to be entered: rm filename
 	- _Example:_ In removing file wrong.txt, the following would be entered rm wrong.txt

+- **History:**  is the base for the directory.
+The default is usually the users name.
+To move back to the home directory cd~ would be used
+	_Example:_ In the command line, history would be typed in.
+A print listing of all action taken within the session should populate.